The National Trust of Australia (NSW) is governed by a Board comprised of elected members and the National Trust’s Chief Executive Officer.

 Mr Luton White, Board Director

-Luton is a legal professional with a strong accounting background and substantial experience in banking and financial services.
+Luton White is a legal professional with a strong accounting background and substantial experience in banking and financial services.
 Admitted to practice as a solicitor by the Supreme Court of New South Wales and the High Court of Australia, Luton works predominantly in commercial law, corporations law, banking and finance, and commercial disputes and litigation.

 His wide experience in banking, investment banking, and consultancy, has given Luton an intuitive understanding of business processes, security arrangements, compliance and regulation, securities law, market licensing and taxation.
 Luton is uniquely placed to identify commercial drivers and risks.